 Squamous cell carcinomas are moderately more aggressive.
-Some SCC’s have the capacity to expand in other areas of the body, such as the lymph glands and other organs.
+Some SCCs have the capacity to expand in other areas of the body, such as the lymph glands and other organs.
 They are inclined to arise more often in larger cancers, and those that have been present for a longer period of time.
-Treatment of these cancers require complete surgical removal, and surveillance of the lymph glands in the affected area will be needed.
+Treatment of these cancers requires complete surgical removal, and surveillance of the lymph glands in the affected area will be needed.

 Whilst melanoma is the most aggressive form of skin cancer, it is also the least common.
 Melanomas can spread to the surrounding lymph glands and other organs if not detected early.
-Treatment requires complete surgical removal of the cancer.
-Removal of a rim of normal skin from around the melanoma is also required, with the amount of skin that needs to be removed based on the thickness the melanoma.
+Treatment requires complete surgical removal of cancer.
+Removal of a rim of normal skin from around the melanoma is also required, with the amount of skin that needs to be removed based on the thickness of the melanoma.
 Sometimes, the thickness of the melanoma is only known after the first operation to remove the cancer, therefore, it is sometimes necessary to have a second operation.

 More than 95% of skin cancers can be cured if treated early.
-So, if you are concerned about any changes to your skin, like moles, sunspots, solar keratosis, please make an appointment as soon as possible.
+So, if you are concerned about any changes to your skin, like moles, sunspots, or solar keratosis, please make an appointment as soon as possible.

 Your doctor will conduct an examination and if further treatment is required, they will discuss this with you before proceeding; monitoring and a repeat visit for review is the most common outcome.